Laravel-Backpack/docs/6.x/upgrade-guide.md

 <a name="step-8" href="#step-8" class="badge badge-danger" style="text-decoration: none;">Step 8.</a> We've moved all user-interface-related configs from `config/backpack/base.php` to `config/backpack/ui.php`.
 Please:
 - change your `ui.php` to have any customizations you've done in your `base.php`;
-- change your `bade.php` - delete all the configs that have been moved to `ui.php`; you should end up with a `base.php` file that has [these options only](https://github.com/Laravel-Backpack/CRUD/blob/v6/src/config/backpack/base.php).
+- change your `base.php` - delete all the configs that have been moved to `ui.php`; you should end up with a `base.php` file that has [these options only](https://github.com/Laravel-Backpack/CRUD/blob/v6/src/config/backpack/base.php).
 - make sure you remove this line from the global scripts section in `ui.php`:

 ```php